simgrid/simgrid/docs/source/Tutorial_Algorithms.rst

 for more work.
 We will move to a First-Come First-Served mechanism instead.

-For that, your workers should explicitly request for work with a message sent to a channel that is specific to their master.
+For that, your workers should explicitly request  work with a message sent to a channel that is specific to their master.
 The name of that private channel can be the one used to categorize the executions, as it is already specific to each master.

-The master should serve in a round-robin manner the requests it receives, until the time is up.
-Changing the communication schema can be a bit hairy, but once it works, you will see that such as simple FCFS schema allows one to double the amount of tasks handled over time here.
+The master should serve in a round-robin manner the requests it receives until the time is up.
+Changing the communication schema can be a bit hairy, but once it works, you will see that such as simple FCFS schema allows one to double the number of tasks handled over time here.
 Things may be different with another platform file.

 Further Improvements